gmaher/ai_posts/metadata_tagging/post.md

 3. **Set API Key**: The OpenAI API key is set using an environment variable.

 4. **Define LLM Tagging Function**: The `llm_tagging` function sends each document to the OpenAI API to retrieve entities, keywords, topics, and categories.
-It handles JSON decoding errors by providing default empty lists.

 5. **Define BM25 Search Function**: The `bm25_search` function uses the BM25 algorithm to search for documents most relevant to a given query.